Poptropica

 Poptropica is an online adventure game developed in 2007 by Pearson Education's Family Education Network and targeted towards children aged 6 to 15.
 Poptropica is primarily the creation of Jeff Kinney, later known as the author of the Diary of a Wimpy Kid series.
 As of 2015, he remained at the company as the Creative Director.
 The game primarily focuses on problem-solving through game quest scenarios, called "islands".
 Each island focuses on a problem that the player must resolve by going through multiple obstacles, collecting and using items, talking to various characters, and completing goals.
 All islands, upon completion, award "credits," which are non-negotiable currency that may be used to buy costumes and special effects in the Poptropica store.

 In 2011, Poptropica was listed on Time magazine's list of "50 Websites that Make the Web Great", where it was described as "an inventive megasite for kids with a wholesome and slightly educational bent".
 By 2012, Poptropica had grown to have more than 75 million registered users, with 35 million in the 15-25 age group.
 Versions of the game have been released on Nintendo DS and 3DS, iOS, and Android mobile devices.
 In May 2015, it was announced that Family Education Network was sold by Pearson to the interactive-education venture capitalist Sandbox Networks, and that Poptropica had "over 3.2 million monthly unique users in 200 countries and territories".

-In 2020, because of the discontinuation of Adobe Flash, Poptropica began porting their old islands that were built on Adobe Flash over to an HTML5 format.
+In 2020, because of the discontinuation of Adobe Flash, Poptropica began porting its old islands that were built on Adobe Flash over to an HTML5 format.
 As a result of Poptropicas utilization of varying Flash engines, these islands were unable to be ported immediately, so they were effectively removed from the game.
 Fan archivists later made 35 islands available once again via the Basilisk browser within the Flashpoint program.

 In April 2022, Poptropica announced that some of their old islands would return as part of a bundle on Steam.
 Though delayed by a day, the game was released on May 26, 2022 and includes seventeen islands and Poptropica Realms.

 In 2024, Poptropica announced that their islands would permanently be migrated over on Coolmath Games while remaining playable on Steam and mobile.

 Game

-Poptropicas previous login page, including Dr. Hare, a reoccurring antagonist and semi-mascot.
+Poptropicas previous login page, including Dr. Hare, a recurring antagonist and semi-mascot.

 When the game was first launched in 2007, it only had one island.
 By 2017, however, it had 58 islands to be explored, all of which had a different theme.
 These examples included Back Lot Island, where the player helped produce a movie, and Super Power Island, where their goal was to defeat six super villains.
 Each island had its own quests, in which a player could receive an island medallion as well as 150 credits to spend in the in-game Poptropica Store.
-Starting July 6, 2011, Poptropica allowed players to replay islands without them creating a new account, while they could still keep track of all Medallions they have earned.
+Starting July 6, 2011, Poptropica allowed players to replay islands without creating a new account, while they could still keep track of all Medallions they had earned.